remoteintech/remote-jobs/company-profiles/evrone.md

 ## Company blurb

-[Evrone](https://evrone.com) is a web design and development company headquartered in Berlin, San-Francisco, Moscow.
+[Evrone](https://evrone.com) is a web design and development company with offices in Berlin, San Francisco, and Moscow.

 With extensive experience in a wide range of modern software technologies, we help companies design unique complex projects.
 During the past 10 years, we’ve been working on various web projects from the designing award-winning landing pages to the development of a custom ERP system for the world's second-largest restaurant chain.